jasonATindiecentive/dadevelopertest/README.md

 ### bjruddock@gmail.com
 ### (973) 714-7249

 Included in this repository is the my solution for the “Backend Developer Test”.
-No frameworks or any libraries were used.
+No frameworks or any external libraries were used.

 The only minor change I made was to *require* an HTTPS connection.
 Trying to access the endpoint using HTTP will result in a 301 redirect to HTTPS.